thenewobjective/thenewobjective.github.io/.drafts/philosophy/2020-07-18-foundational-definitions.md

   Can we say that existence is a matter of degree and changes through time?
 Like my existence is 100% now, but was much less before I was born and will be less after I die.
 Albert Einstein doesn't exist now but he did exist at one point.
 ```
 One of the more unsettling discoveries in the past half century is that the universe is not locally real.
-“Real,” meaning that objects have definite properties independent of observation—an apple can be red even when no one is looking; “local” means objects can only be influenced by their surroundings, and that any influence cannot travel faster than light.
+"Real," meaning that objects have definite properties independent of observation—an apple can be red even when no one is looking; "local" means objects can only be influenced by their surroundings, and that any influence cannot travel faster than light.
 Investigations at the frontiers of quantum physics have found that these things cannot both be true.
 Instead, the evidence shows objects are not influenced solely by their surroundings and they may also lack definite properties prior to measurement.
-As Albert Einstein famously bemoaned to a friend, “Do you really believe the moon is not there when you are not looking at it?”
+As Albert Einstein famously bemoaned to a friend, "Do you really believe the moon is not there when you are not looking at it?"
 ```
 <https://www.scientificamerican.com/article/the-universe-is-not-locally-real-and-the-physics-nobel-prize-winners-proved-it/>